Assassination of Japan's Shinzo Abe stuns world leaders | Politics

 Assassination of Japan's Shinzo Abe stuns world leaders

-People in Japan could be seen reading extra editions of the Friday paper with Abe's picture large on the front page, or stopping to watch the news on TV.

-NHK public broadcaster aired dramatic footage of Abe giving a speech outside of a train station in the western city of Nara.
+Public broadcaster NHK aired a dramatic video of Abe giving a speech outside a train station in Nara.
 He is standing, dressed in a navy blue suit, raising his fist, when two gunshots are heard.
-Footage then shows Abe collapsed on the street.
+The video then shows Abe collapsed on the street.

-"We are shocked and saddened to hear about the violent attack against former Japanese Prime Minister Shinzo Abe," the White House said in a statement shortly afterward.
+Jordan's King Abdullah II said he was profoundly shocked and saddened by the attack.
+“The world lost a great leader, and Jordan and I lost a true friend,” the monarch tweeted.

 “I recall him asking after the recent loss of our pet when I met him, a small gesture but one that speaks to the kind of person he is,” Ardern said.
 “Events like this shake us all to the core.”
 In the NHK video, security guards are seen leaping on top of a man in a gray shirt who lies face down on the pavement.
 A double-barreled device that appeared to be a handmade gun is seen on the ground.

-Police have arrested a suspected gunman at the scene.
-Under Japanese law, possession of firearms, as well as certain kinds of knives and other weapons, like bowguns, is illegal without a special license.
+Police arrested a suspect at the scene.
+Under Japanese law, possession of firearms is illegal without a special license.
 Importing them is also illegal.

-Leaders from Germany, Pakistan, Sweden and the Philippines were among those who gave their condolences, and many countries including Spain and France expressed solidarity with Japan.
-India's Prime Minister Narendra Modi announced Saturday as a one-day national mourning as a mark of the deepest respect for Abe.
+Leaders from Germany, Pakistan, Sweden and the Philippines were also among those who gave their condolences, and many countries including Spain and France expressed solidarity with Japan.
+Indian Prime Minister Narendra Modi announced a day of national mourning on Saturday as a mark of deepest respect for Abe.

 ''Mr. Abe made an immense contribution to elevating India-Japan relations to the level of a special strategic and global partnership.
 Today, whole India mourns with Japan and we stand in solidarity with our Japanese brothers and sisters in this difficult moment,” Modi said.

-Australian Prime Minister Anthony Albanese said Abe was one of Australia's closest friends and a "giant on the world stage,'' adding that ''his legacy was one of global impact, and a profound and positive one for Australia.
+Australian Prime Minister Anthony Albanese said Abe was one of Australia's closest friends and a “giant on the world stage,'' adding that ''his legacy was one of global impact, and a profound and positive one for Australia.
 He will be greatly missed.''
-Former German Chancellor Angela Merkel, whose time in office from 2005-2021 largely overlapped with that of former Japanese Shinzo Abe, said she was "deeply shocked and devastated" by the news that he had died of injuries "inflicted in a cowardly and vile assassination hours earlier."
-"My first thoughts are with his wife and family," she said in a statement.
-"I grieve with them.
-I wish them comfort and support."
-Taiwan's government said that "Abe spared no effort to push for the progress of Taiwan-Japan relations for many years," noting Abe's push amid the COVID-19 pandemic for the Japanese government to donate vaccines to Taiwan.
+Former German Chancellor Angela Merkel, whose time in office from 2005-2021 largely overlapped Abe's, said she was “deeply shocked and devastated” by the “cowardly and vile assassination.”
+“My first thoughts are with his wife and family,” she said in a statement.
+“I grieve with them.
+I wish them comfort and support.”
+Taiwan's government said “Abe spared no effort to push for the progress of Taiwan-Japan relations for many years,” noting his efforts during the COVID-19 pandemic for the Japanese government to donate vaccines to Taiwan.

 “Italy is distraught over the terrible attack against Japan and its free, democratic debate.
 Abe was a great protagonist of Japanese and international political life in recent decades, thanks to his innovative spirit and reformist vision,” Draghi said in a statement.